Stuycs-K/final-project-09-lee-anastasia-ng-baron/PRESENTATION.md

 Inverse: use `indexOf()` to find the byte corresponding to the entry in the lookup table

 ### ShiftRows()
-Shift Rows moves each byte in a row r amount of spaces according to the row it is in (a byte in row 3 moves 3 spaces left).
+`ShiftRows()` moves each byte in a row $r$ amount of spaces according to the row it is in (a byte in row 3 moves 3 spaces left).
 The bytes wrap around to the other side.
 The inverse would be to move the bytes the same amount of space to the right.

 ![alt text](images/SRows.png)